ihatecsv/TouchStadia/README.md

 ## Pull requests
 All pull requests are welcome!
 Please feel free to improve TouchStadia as you see fit, there's many improvements to be made!

+## Credits
+Special thanks to `/u/revnort` for creating the amazing vector images used for the on-screen buttons and sticks!